GraphDatabaseExperiments/entity_integrity_faults_impact/README.md

 Entity integrity plays a crucial role in ensuring data quality within a relational database.
 When violated, it leads to various faults that affect the accuracy and reliability of database queries.
 This repository provides scripts and artifacts from our experiments using a methodology for quantifying the impact of entity integrity faults on database query performance.

+## Overview

+Experiment results, scripts and artifacts accompanying our research can be found in this Github repository.

+It contains the following:

+- results from applying our methodology framework to the TPC-H benchamrk
+- files and instructions on how to replicate experiments

+# Software Requirements:

+The software used to perform the experiments carried out in our research are:

+- Python 3.12.2

+- MySQL 8.0.40

+The TPC-H benchmark is provided on the official [TPC website](https://www.tpc.org/tpch/).

 ## Methodology